shykiu77/Lab.Primeira-I-D/draft-HTTP-GPOS- SEU_NOME -00.md

 ## 1. Introduction
-> Faça a descrição de seu serviço e justifique para que o GPOS é útil.
+> O protocolo serve para realizar uma requisição de geolocalização de um site a partir de um cliente.

 ## 2. Conventions used in this document
 In examples, "C:" and "S:" indicate lines sent by the client and server respectively.